Freightos Baltic Index: History

 The Freightos International Freight Index was first launched as a weekly freight index in early 2017.
 The Freightos Baltic Index has been in wide use since 2018.
 It is currently the only freight rate index that is issued daily, and is also the only IOSCO-compliant freight index that is currently regulated by the EU (in particular, the European Securities and Markets Authority).
 The index is calculated from real-time anonymized data.
 As of February 2020, 50 to 70 million price points were collected by the FBX each month.
 The FBX was converted into a daily index in February 2021.

 Calculation

 12 regional tradelane indices are first calculated.
-The weighted average of these 12 indices is then usd to obtain the FBX Global Container Index (FBX).
+The weighted average of these 12 indices is then used to obtain the FBX Global Container Index (FBX).
 The formulas given below are in use as of October 2020.
 Note that the FBX calculating formula is updated periodically, with the last update issued in mid-2021.